reedx8/Portfolio/README.md

 _nov 17 2022:_

 - worked on navbar, wanted navbar html in separate file, learned to use jQuery in order to do this.
 - Had a lot of trouble with the proper layout of the navbar.
+Following tutorials helped -> https://www.w3schools.com/howto/howto_css_center-list.asp, https://www.w3schools.com/css/css_navbar_horizontal.asp

 _nov 15th 2022:_